nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `delete n/Betsy` will delete contact with the full name Betsy.
 * `delete e/betsy@gmail.com` will delete the contact with the email betsy@gmail.com
-* If there are two John Doe, one with `p/8834156` and another with `p/3810349`, type command`delete n/John Doe p/8834156` to delete the former.

-### Adding/Removing remark for a person : `remark`

-#### Add a remark for the specified person from the address book.
+* If there are two John Doe, one with `p/8834156` and another with `p/3810349`, type command`delete n/John Doe p/8834156` to delete the former. work only` adds the remark "Available for part-time work only" to the 2nd person in the address book.

-Format:
-`remark INDEX r/REMARK`

-- The `INDEX` refers to the index number shown in the displayed person list.
-- Ensure that the specified `INDEX` is a positive integer (1, 2, 3, ...).
-- The remark must be between **0 and 50 characters** in length.
-- If the remark exceeds 50 characters, it will not be accepted.

-**Examples**:
-- `remark 2 r/Available for part-time work only` adds the remark "Available for part-time work only" to the 2nd person in the address book.

 ### Showing applicant statistics: `stats`